7 days/week

 See a vet within one hour from check-in time or get 50% off the consultation fee.

 We`re your trusted partner for after-hours, same-day, and urgent veterinary care.
-Text us anytime from noon to midnight for a quick assessment from our skilled veterinary team.
+Open every day from noon to midnight, including weekends and evenings.
+Text us for a fast assessment from our experienced vet team, or book your appointment online.

 About Our Urgent Veterinary Care Clinic in Ottawa